Bradbury and Dent 1821-1829

 View of the entrance to Lincoln Castle from Castle Hill where William Bradbury opened his first printing office in 1821.
 Dave Hitchborne [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

-In October 1822 William took on an apprentice by the name of John Dennis for a period of 7 years, and a month later entered into a partnership with his future brother-in-law William Dent and moved the business down the hill to the Cornhill area of the city.
+However, less than three months after opening this office, William Bradbury moved his business down into the commercial heart of the city, taking a property in the area known as the Cornhill.
+This new printing office was situated in a building adjoining a hosiery and lace manufactory, owned by a gentleman named Richard Moulding (c.1792-1842).
+In October 1822 William took on an apprentice by the name of John Dennis for a period of seven years, and a month later entered into a partnership with his future brother-in-law William Dent.
 The Cornhill is in the centre of the High Street, to the south of the Stonebow, a busy, bustling centre of commerce.
-They joined traders such as linen drapers, a chemist, a grocer and tallow chandler.
+Bradbury joined traders such as linen drapers, a chemist, a grocer and tallow chandler.
 Together Bradbury and Dent supplied the people of Lincoln with printed items such as almanacks and pocket books, tickets for balls, auction catalogues and accounts books.
 As a speciality for church ministers and churchwardens of small parishes they offered for sale printed portable banns of marriage registers.
 They advertised their services as printers, booksellers, bookbinders and stationers.
 Early in 1824 Bradbury and Dent turned their hand to publishing, with the publication of a poll book for an election carried out in Lincoln in 1823.
 Published by subscription The Poll for the Election of a Knight of the Shire for the County of Lincoln, taken November 26 to December 6, 1823, gave a full report of all the speeches of the candidates in the election which had been caused by the elevation to the peerage of Lincoln MP Charles Anderson-Pelham (1781-1846).
 The book also contained satirical prose and songs related to the election and a list of the parishes together with a list of voters with a record of who they voted for, something that would be completely unthinkable to us today.
 With this first venture into publishing, Bradbury and Dent hoped that the work would be "either for reference or amusement, an object of the highest interest to the county at large. "

 The Move to London